Polar Plunge 2017: ‘Freezin for a Reason’ to help Special Olympics athletes, win cruise for two!

 It’s that time of the year to plunge into frigid winter water to benefit Special Olympics Washington.

-And if you raise $150 for the athletes before March 31st, you’re entered for a chance to win a week-long cruise for two on any caribbean or mexico voyage, plus airfare!
+And if you raise $150 for the athletes before March 31st, you’re entered for a chance to win a week-long cruise for two on any caribbean or mexico voyage on Holland America Line , plus airfare!

 There are seven Polar Plunge events this year: